EdouardYvinec/IamStickman/README.md

 The dataset for test is provided as well as the backgrounds to add in the generator folder.

 ## To use the same conda environment
-conda env create -f tf2.yaml
+conda env create -file tf2.yaml